shahbaz-ahmad/shahbaz-ahmad.github.io/_posts/2020-11-11-sccm-updates-and-servicing-downloading-stuck.md

 However, in addition to the above, sometimes you may need to reset the update package by using **CMUpdateReset.exe** utility where Proxy is not an issue.

-More about this later as it is time for a coffee braak now !!
+More about this later as it is time for a coffee break now !!